Crafting A Character: Portia (Wife of Brutus

 I trust it shall be better in time coming.

-Margery’s letters are some of the earliest surviving Valentine’s poetry that proves that the tradition of giving poetry to one’s beloved during the month of February was around in the 15th century, and probably while Shakespeare was a child in the 16th.
+Margery’s letters are some of the earliest surviving Valentine’s poetry.
+Her letters prove that the tradition of giving poetry to one’s beloved during February was around in the 15th century, and probably while Shakespeare was a child in the 16th.

 Shakespeare’s contributions to Valentine’s Day

-Shakespeare mentions Saint Valentine’s Day twince within his works.
+Shakespeare mentions Saint Valentine’s Day twice in his works.
 In A Midsummer Night’s Dream, (a play that is set in Ancient Greece and has connections to Lupercal), he builds on Chaucer’s claim that Valentine’s Day is the day that birds couple for the night.
-Duke Theseus and Aegeus discover the fours lovers asleep.
+Duke Theseus and Aegeus discover the four lovers asleep.
 They are surprised that they are sharing the same ground, since Lysander and Demetrius (as far as the old men know), are rivals for Hermia’s affection.

 Good morrow, friends.
 Saint Valentine is past: Begin these wood-birds but to couple now?